 The room was emptied, stripped and the ceiling marked out to check the chosen size of the dropped part, I went for 1m x 1m as the room is 2.8m square and it seemed about right 🙂

 I used steel C & U channel – this is usually used for office partitions but is easy to work with and a similar price to timber.
 A frame was built and clad with 12mm plasterboard.

-The walls needed a plaster skim as they were too rough to get a good finish – this is being done by a plasterer.
+The walls needed a plaster skim as we wanted a smooth painted finish and they were too rough to get a good surface – this is being done by a plasterer.